-Rather than paying a large amount of money for a software that will be outdated as new updates are released, cloud-based solutions allow customers to download regular updates and pay smaller recurring fees.
+Rather than paying a large amount of money for a software that will be outdated as new updates are released, cloud-based solutions allow customers to enjoy regular updates and pay smaller recurring fees.

 2. Product based subscriptions

 Companies that offer products on a subscription basis have found massive success in the subscription industry.
-In fact, the top ten most successful subscription businesses of 2018 were product-based and accounted for 61% of the subscription industry’s web visits.
+In fact, some of the most successful subscription businesses have been product-based, accounting for 61% of the subscription industry’s web visits.

 - Curation.
 Curated subscriptions provide customers with personalized experiences by sending them a variety of different products each month.
 Think subscription boxes like ipsy or BarkBox.
 This type of subscription is the most popular at the moment, making up 55% of all subscriptions.